mlava/better-tasks/README.md

 ### Inline pill checkbox threshold
 Caps how many checkboxes can be on the page before inline pill rendering is skipped.
 Default is 100.
 Increase to show pills on very large pages (slower), or decrease to prioritise performance; pills will still render on-demand when you interact with a specific block.

+### Picklist exclusions (Projects / Context / Waiting-for)
+Better Tasks can exclude specific pages from contributing values to the Project / Context / Waiting-for picklists (used in the dashboard and toasts). `roam/*` pages are always excluded, and you can optionally add your own exclusions (comma-separated; wrap titles containing commas—like daily note pages—in `[[...]]`).

 **Note:**
 The settings pane for the extension allows you to use whatever name for the repeat and start/defer/due date atttributes you choose.
 The extension defaults to using 'BT_attrRepeat', 'BT_attrStart', 'BT_attrDefer' and 'BT_attrDue' for the recurrence pattern and start/defer/due dates respectively.
 If you happen to already use these attributes for other purposes, the extension will recognise and attempt to use them if you don't set alternatives in the settings.
 Using 'frequency' and 'when' for example, would prevent the extension from acting on anything for which you already use 'BT_attrRepeat' and 'BT_attrDue'.